Skip to main content

 Cheating and plagiarism

-What is considered cheating and plagiarism at KTH can differ from universities in other countries.
+What is considered cheating and plagiarism at KTH may differ from practices at universities in other countries.
 It is important that you understand what is considered plagiarism so you can avoid it.
-KTH has put together a guide and advice for students on how to avoid plagiarism.
+Plagiarism, unauthorised collaboration and other forms of cheating are taken seriously and may lead to disciplinary action.
+KTH has therefore put together guidance for students on how to avoid plagiarism.

 Cheating and plagiarism